tamshiba/icserelay/README.md

 # icserelay
 ICStation usb-relay controller by Python2

-How to use:
-    Please read helper
+How to use : Please read helper
     icserelay/icserelay.py --help
     or
     packagetest.py --help